RolandMarchand/grimoire-engine/design.md

 - Low grit
 - Starts with coat, pen, and lockpick
 - Items have 1/3 chance of not being consumed upon usage
+- Max 5 items used instead of four

 ## Pariah
 - Excommunicated reject of their home state